For matters other than a final grade appeal that a student wishes to address formally with the University, these steps are to be followed.

-It is the policy of Schiller International University to provide an appropriate grievance policy and the procedures to every student.
+It is the policy of Schiller International University to provide an appropriate grievance policy and procedures to every student.
 Every campus has an Academic Committee to deal with grievances and questions of misconduct in the academic area and a Rules Committee to deal with grievance questions of misconduct in the social area.

 Both Committees provide the student with a procedural due process.
 This includes adequate notice of the charges against him/her; the right to present his/her case and any supporting evidence; and an impartial decision by the respective committee.
 In the event that the remedy imposed by the respective committee is exclusion from the University, the student has the right to present his/her case personally to the University Provost, who may confirm the decision of the committee or return the case to the committee for further consideration.

-In all other grievance matters, the student may present his/her grievance to the Campus Director if it relates to a Campus issue, to the University Provost if it relates to an academic issue or to the University President if it relates to the Campus Director or Provost.
+In all other grievance matters, the student may present his/her grievance to the Campus Director if it relates to a Campus issue, to the University Provost if it relates to an academic issue or to the University President if it relates to the Campus Director or the Provost.
 The Campus Director and/or University Provost will provide the student with an opportunity to present his/her case, present any evidence, and shall, at the student’s request, provide a decision in writing.
-Students may also contact the:

 Accrediting Council for Independent Colleges and Schools

 Student attending the Tampa Bay, Florida Campus may contact the: